 The pharmacy had the required hardware and software to be compliant with the Falsified Medicines Directive (FMD).
-But they were not currently checking products were FMD compliant on the national database.
+But they were not currently checking products were FMD compliant on the national database due to software issues, which had been reported the the company head office.
 Team members made visual checks to ensure the tamper proof seal was intact.
-The Clinical Governance Manager confirmed after the inspection that FMD was live across all stores in the company.
-She later liaised with the pharmacy team to address the issues they had experienced in the FMD process and confirmed that their equipment was functional and fit for purpose.

 The fridges in the dispensary were clean, tidy and well organised.
 Records of temperatures were maintained.
 The maximum and minimum temperatures were within the required range of 2 to 8 degrees Celsius.
 CDs were stored in accordance with legal requirements.
 Denaturing kits were available for safe destruction of CDs.
-Patient returned CDs were recorded in a register and destroyed with a witness with two signatures were recorded.
+Patient returned CDs were recorded in a register and were destroyed in the presence of a witness with both signatures recorded.